top of page

 We hope to share with others some of our greatest lessons about how we navigated life's difficulties, gained strength and resilience along the way, and worked towards our own healing.

-A Mom’s Journey of Love, Trauma, Mental Health, Addiction, and Learning how to Navigate a System of Parental Expectations without Rights or Resources
+A Mom’s Journey of Love, Trauma, Mental Health, Addiction, and Learning how to Navigate the System

 Audience: Healthcare Providers, Parents, Mental Health and Substance Abuse Agencies, Human Services Agencies, Community, Schools